Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Methods

 Then, we seek the smallest $\lambda$ such that $\mathcal{T}_{\lambda}$ achieves the desired coverage.
 This is computed using a held\hyp out calibration dataset of $I$ image pairs $\{(\mathbf{x}^i, \mathbf{y}^i)\}_{i=1}^{I}$, where $\mathbf{x}^i$ are reconstructions from the E2E VarNet and $\mathbf{y}^i$ are the corresponding ground\hyp truth images.
 The value of $\lambda$ is chosen such that the average fraction of all pixels $(m,n)$ across the calibration set whose ground\hyp truth intensities fall outside their corresponding intervals $\mathcal{T}_{\lambda}(\mathbf{x}^i_{(m,n)})$ does not exceed $\alpha$.
 Since this fraction is estimated from a finite calibration set, a conservative upper bound $\hat{R}^{+}(\lambda)$ is used following Hoeffding's inequality \cite{hoeffding1963probability}.
 The final calibrated scaling factor is therefore given by

-The calibration required roughly 6 hours for each brain model and 3 hours for each knee model.
-The calibrated scaling factors for the brain and QR\hyp based uncertainty were $1.31$, $1.54$, $1.59$, $1.74$, and $1.87$ for $2\times$, $4\times$, $6\times$, $8\times$, and $10\times$ acceleration, respectively.
+The calibration required roughly 6 hours for each brain model and 3 hours for each knee model. {Once computed, $\lambda$ is fixed for the corresponding trained model and is directly used during inference}.
+The values of $\lambda$ for the brain and QR\hyp based uncertainty were $1.31$, $1.54$, $1.59$, $1.74$, and $1.87$ for $2\times$, $4\times$, $6\times$, $8\times$, and $10\times$ acceleration, respectively.
 For the ResM\hyp based uncertainty, the scaling factor at $4\times$ acceleration was $1.02$.
 For the knee, the scaling factors for the QR\hyp based uncertainty were $1.42$ and $1.68$ for $4\times$ and $6\times$ acceleration, respectively.
 For the ResM\hyp based uncertainty, the scaling factor at $4\times$ acceleration was $0.82$.